The ‘Summer Slide’ – Keeping up Reading

 If you google the phrase ‘Summer Slump’ or ‘Summer Slide’ you will see how research shows that children can slip back academically over the summer holidays.
 Children who don’t read during summer can slip back by two to three months in their reading achievement.
 Keeping up reading over the summer is one way to counteract this.

 As adults we read, but that does not mean we read books like ‘War and Peace’ all the time!
 By the same token children benefit by reading books that they are able for and enjoy.
 Reading even five or six ‘age appropriate’ books over the summer can help.
 Some children get stuck at a particular stage; and in 5th class are reading the same books and authors that they enjoyed in 2nd.
-We suggest registering your child for the Wicklow Libraries Summer Reading Challenge at Greystones Library any time from 26th June.
+For the last number of years Wicklow Libraries have run a Summer Reading Challenge at Greystones Library.

 Other Suggestions for beating the ‘Summer Slide’